Situation At Matheson Hammock Park In Miami-Dade Heats Up

 Winker says with little information from the county, park access has declined for many in the community, that includes the west gate being shut down to non-disabled residents.
 And, the group says they don’t believe the concern is about the environment but instead the fact that homeowners who live close by don’t want them around.

 “Neighbors here in Hammocks Lakes were advocating to not reopen this entrance at all, and all of a sudden they are concerned about the environment, when they proposed a broad walk over sensitive lands that’s not necessary.
-And, want to be very clear, they’re forcing everybody to go through a more environmentally sensitive entrance to bring people through.”MORE NEWS: Miami GP To Join F1 Calendar From 2022 In 10-Year Deal
+And, want to be very clear, they’re forcing everybody to go through a more environmentally sensitive entrance to bring people through.”MORE NEWS: World War II-Era Plane Crashes Into Ocean Filled With People During Cocoa Beach Air Show

 Commission Regalado says the park improvement project is currently on hold until DERM provides their assessment.
 After that, they will meet with the public before voting on what happens next.